2002kani/prayspot/README.md

 ## How to start?

 **Prerequisites**
-- node
-- git
-- java
-- random code editor
-- expo go (for mobile view)
+- node, git, java, expo go
-- postgresql (if working with db)

 **What to do**
 1. Clone this repo